Sledmine/mercury/docs/PACKAGE.md

 cd MySuperModFolder\
 mercury pack --nextMajor
 ```
-Something like this should do the trick in the future, however it is not that hard to build your own packages via bash scripting or someting similar.
+Something like this should do the trick in the future, however it is not that hard to build your own packages via bash scripting or something similar.

 # Join us on Discord
 Feel free to join the [Shadowmods Discord Server](https://discord.shadowmods.net) if you want to